-Meeting Robert Englund far from a NIGHTMARE!
+Meeting Robert Englund was anything but a NIGHTMARE!

 ROCK N SHOCK 2011 brought together various cast members from the 80′s slasher franchise A NIGHTMARE ON ELM STREET.
 The most noteworthy of these was Robert Englund who has appeared many times in my native Chicago at the FLASHBACK WEEKEND conventions.
 Despite this fact, I had never formally met him.
 I’m not exactly sure why that was, but I suppose it might have been that I was never a huge fan of those films.
 I know this is probably coming across as horror blasphemy right now but, “back in the day,” I preferred my horror deadly serious and didn’t care for the clever puns and humorous turn the series would end up taking.